Udo/udolib/websockets-broker/wsbroker/README.md

 ### Setup Options

-`log : true|false` Output debug log messages to the console.
+`log : true|false`
+Output debug log messages to the console.

-`port : (number)` mandatory.
+`port : (number)`
+Mandatory.
 Set the port the websockets server listens to.

-`onBackendMessage : function(message, connection, broker)` event handler that fires when the backend sends a message to the broker.
+`onBackendMessage : function(message, connection, broker)`
+Event handler that fires when the backend sends a message to the broker.

-`onClientConnect : function(connection, broker)` event handler that fires when a websockets client connects.
+`onClientConnect : function(connection, broker)`
+Event handler that fires when a websockets client connects.

-`onClientDisconnect : function(connection, broker)` event handler that fires when a websockets client disconnects.
+`onClientDisconnect : function(connection, broker)`
+Event handler that fires when a websockets client disconnects.

-`onClientMessage : function(message, connection, broker)` event handler that fires when a websockets client send a message.
+`onClientMessage : function(message, connection, broker)`
+Event handler that fires when a websockets client send a message.

-`backend : { type : 'http', url : '(my backend server URL)' }` set up WSBroker to use an upstream backend server.
+`backend : { type : 'http', url : '(my backend server URL)' }`
+Set up WSBroker to use an upstream backend server.